Vladan Lukić

 Vladan Lukić (Владан Лукић; born 16 February 1970) is a Serbian former professional footballer who played as a striker.
 At international level, he made appearances for Yugoslavia and FR Yugoslavia.

 Playing career

 After arrival to Red Star Belgrade from hometown Sopot, Lukić entered first team and immediately showed scoring abilities.
 He also had a good start with Yugoslavia national team, but his luck turned around in 1991 in a match against Austria, when he broke his leg in a collision with teammate Siniša Mihajlović.
 Lukić returned to football eventually, but never reached his full potential as a player.
 He had top performances in the 1996–97 season, when he won the Swiss Football League with FC Sion.
 The following year, he finished second placed in French Ligue 1 with FC Metz.
-He left the French club in protest against the NATO bombing of Yugoslavia.
+He left the French club in protest against the NATO bombing of Yugoslavia and returned to his native Sopot where he joined the Yugoslav Army.

 Administrative career

 After retiring from playing Lukić returned to his hometown and became the chairman of FK Sopot who were competing in the Serbian League Belgrade, which is the third tier of the Serbian football pyramid.